Ongoing Maintenance and Management 2026

 Utilities: Keep track of water, electricity, gas, and internet bills.
 Monitor them for spikes that could indicate leaks or inefficiencies.

-Why This Matters: Budgeting and maintaining regular upkeep can save you from large, unexpected costs and keep your investment in good shape for the long term.
+Pro Tips: Budgeting and maintaining regular upkeep can save you from large, unexpected costs and keep your investment in good shape for the long term.

 Consider Professional Management